computing-in-the-liberal-arts/SIGCSE2022-Affiliated-Event/docs/eventAgenda.md

 Selected sessions will gather and session leaders will follow their provided plan for An announcement will be made encouraging groups to take a break at the midpoint of the session, but individual sessions will have flexibility to divide up this time in the manner that best suits their topic and intended collaboration.

-Event organizers will collect links to content created in each session and add them to the event website.

 ### Business meeting